 Milford Road, or the PioPiotahi Highway as it’s known locally, is considered one of the most scenic road trips on the South Island – actually in all of New Zealand.
 It is 118 kilometers (73.3 miles) long and I recommend allowing 4 hours one-way as there are so many worthy stops along this road that winds its way through Fiordland National Park.

 The popular Mirror Lakes walking track is another must-stop on the road trip from Te Anau to Milford Sound.
-It’s a short 400-meter-long walk on flat ground.
+It’s a short 400-meter-long walk (1,312 feet) on flat ground.
 Mirror Lakes got its name because of its reflective surface.
-It’s a very photogenic lake especially at sunset or sunrise.
+It’s a very photogenic lake, especially at sunset or sunrise.
 Oh, and don’t miss out on the upsidedown sign that reads the correct way when reflecting in the calm water – tricky!

 Perhaps the scariest part of the drive to Milford is the eerie Homer Tunnel.
-This is a 1.2 kilometer-long narrow tunnel that goes through a rocky cliff.
+This is a 1.2-kilometer-long (.75 miles) narrow tunnel that goes through a rocky cliff.
 In my opinion, visiting the Homer Tunnel is most spectacular on a rainy day.
 This is when the rain falls and the valley around the tunnel features hundreds of skinny waterfalls gushing down its rocky face.
 Some people say it looks like the mountains are crying, and while I’m not convinced that’s true, it sure is spectacular!

 Other worthy stops on the road from Te Anau to Milford Sound include Lake Gunn; The Divide; Key Summit Hike; Hollyford Lookout; Lake Marian; Gertrude Valley Lookout and The Chasm.
 There are some epic hikes to check out in Milford and on the way there too!